Immortalyzy/SoraTranslator/README.md

 # SoraTranslator
 ## Automated Translation for Galgames

 SoraTranslator is a tool designed to extract, translate, and reinsert text in Galgames (Japanese visual novels).
-This tool primarily automates the translation process for these games, leveraging the capabilities of ChatGPT's API for efficient language conversion.
+This tool primarily automates the translation process for these games.
+The GUI provides a easy-to-use interface for correcting manual or compare the translation results.

 ### Project Overview

 SoraTranslator operates by integrating with specific Galgames, focusing on the extraction, translation, and reintegration of game text.
 It's structured to handle various aspects of this process, from accessing original game resources to generating translated files ready for gameplay.

 It focuses on the improvement of the translation quality by human intervention.
-The translation is done by the GPT API, but the translator can choose to modify the translation if it is not satisfactory.
-It also focuses on **saving tokens**, by providing context by a specific separation method (now only works with the 16k model).
-Any misalignment of the text will be recorded and the translator can easily fix it by modifying the text in an Excel-like table powered by [Handsontable](https://handsontable.com/).
+The translation is done by the AI translator selected, but the user can choose to modify the translation if it is not satisfactory by modifying the text in an Excel-like table powered by [Handsontable](https://handsontable.com/).

+The build-in translator focuses on **saving tokens**, by providing context by a specific separation method (now only works with the 16k model).
+Any misalignment of the text will be recorded and the translator can easily fix it.
+Other translators are also supported, like the GalTransl translator, which is included in the program.

 The translator module can also be used for other purposes, but some functions (like keeping the same amount of blocks in the translation) might not be needed in other cases.